 Private cabin on Lake Caldwell, a small sag pond on our 70 acre ranch, Angeles Crest Creamery, just 90 minutes from Los Angeles.
 The cabin includes 2 twin beds (trundle style), a sink, mini fridge, and a hot plate, a microwave and a toaster oven.
 There is a shared portable toilet for campers a few hundred feet away.
 The well insulated, pine-lined cabin is equipped with radiant floor heating to keep you warm on even the most chilly mountain nights.
-There is a hot water outdoor shower just outside the cabin (which is turned off when freezing temps are expected at night, generally October-May, but can be turned on during the day for use upon request).
+There is an outdoor shower just outside the cabin (which is turned off when freezing temps are expected at night, generally October-May, but can be turned on during the day for use upon request).
 Picnic bench and lounge chairs outside.
 Parking immediately adjacent to cabin (1 car only please).
 Very private, with views of the lake, our goat barn, and Pinon Ridge.

 The Lake Cabin is an ideal base camp for larger groups, with lots of room to set up tents in the area.

 There are nice short hikes on the property.
 You can also participate in farm chores (collecting eggs, feeding goats, milking, etc).
 There is a sauna on site for guest use.
 Big Rock Creek and Devil's Punchbowl are about 10 minutes away by car.
 Wrightwood / Mountain High is 13 miles West.

-Guests can bring their own food, purchase products from the ranch to prepare, or order meals delivered.
-Offerings are seasonal and meal delivery is available most days--please inquire at the time of booking.
+Guests can bring their own food or purchase products from the ranch to prepare.
+Offerings are seasonal and a list of what's available will be sent to you the week before your stay.

 Check out our other listings--we also have an Airstream and camp sites available.